matt2ology/tech-journal-and-blog-content/Reference/Articles/rwd-ryan-schachte-creating-a-blog-with-hugo-a....md

 ### id819842627

-> we want to check is we want to see if this actually looks okay so we can actually preview this site locally in order to do that what we need to do is we just run hugo server
+> we want to check is we want to see if this actually looks okay so we can actually preview this site locally in order to do that what we need to do is we just run Hugo server
 > \- [(View Highlight)](https://read.readwise.io/read/01je4pwfyy8n30b0j9zdrcwvmn)

 **Initial thought or note on:** [(View Highlight)](https://read.readwise.io/read/01je4pwfyy8n30b0j9zdrcwvmn)